I believe that absolutely anyone can understand science.

 There are no exceptions in my book.
 And that’s why this blog exists.

 My goal is to write tons and tons of science posts.
 Over the next five years, I plan to publish 200+ posts each on 12+ fields of science.

 By the time this blog is complete, it will be a concentrated place for anything you want to learn about science.
 If you want to research a topic without a million unnecessary trips to the dictionary, chances are it will be here!

 So who the heck am I, you ask?

 My name is Emma, and I’m a college undergrad studying astronomy and physics at Northern Arizona University, with a minor in English.
 Although my passion is astronomy, I have a broader interest in science in general and love to research as much as I can.

 I’m nowhere near certified yet.
 But I have experience.
 I attend as many of my astronomy club’s outreach events as I can, and I delight in aiming my telescopes at faraway objects in the sky for other people to see.

 People like you.

-Out in the field, at this stargazing events, I don’t limit my presentation to what people can see through the telescope.
+Out in the field, at these stargazing events, I don’t limit my presentation to what people can see through the telescope.
 I also usually tell them a few fun facts about it.
 If they’re interested, I go into more depth about why those facts are true.

 And explaining the why isn’t just something I do at star parties.
 I’ve been doing that for years.
 I used to write a monthly column for my astronomy club’s newsletter, and I’ve published an article in the Reflector magazine.